-Introducing Galleri multi-cancer early detection test
+Introducing the Galleri multi-cancer early detection test

-Galleri is available by prescription only.
+The Galleri test is available by prescription only.
 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.
 The Galleri test should be used in addition to healthcare provider recommended screening tests.

-Galleri is available by prescription only.
+The Galleri test is available by prescription only.
 The Galleri test does not detect a signal for all cancers and not all cancers can be detected in the blood.
 False positive and false negative results do occur.
 The Galleri test should be used in addition to healthcare provider recommended screening tests.

 Who is eligible?